reab5555/MS-Prediction-Pipeline/README.md

 ## Project Overview

-This framework demonstrates an end-to-end machine learning pipeline for predicting Multiple Sclerosis (MS) treatment response and EDSS (Expanded Disability Status Scale) scores.
+This framework demonstrates an end-to-end machine learning pipeline for predicting Multiple Sclerosis (MS) treatment response.
 The project utilizes patient data from Hadassah Ein Karem Hospital in Jerusalem to build predictive models that can assist healthcare professionals in making informed decisions about MS treatment.

 ## What is Multiple Sclerosis (MS)?